jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 Tim: It’s a blur haha.
 But such fantastic times.
 It was always great because it’s near my hometown, and so many of my close friends would be there.
 Uusually I don’t get the chance to see them whilst travelling all the time, but this was always like a great reunion.
 Unfortunately no plans to revive it again as yet.
 Maybe one day though for sure!
 <br><br>

 **RR: Your rework of Tim Engelhardt’s ‘Eyes Closed’ has been well received.
-How did this project originate and what process did you follow when remixing the track? **
+How did this project originate and what process did you follow when remixing the track?**

 Tim: Tim and I had been talking for a while anyway as we both love each other’s music.
 He’d sent me his album a long time before it was released, so I had already my favourite tracks on the album.
 This one I felt was the most interesting to remix because of its different tempo, but such lovely chords and vibe to it.
 It was really simple to remix to be honest, because his music is so good, and the parts sound excellent on their own.

-<br><br>
+<iframe src="https://embed.beatport.com/?id=9839774&type=track" width="100%" height="162" frameborder="0" scrolling="no" style="max-width:600px;"></iframe>

-**RR: And what do you have planned for the rest of the year? **
+**RR: And what do you have planned for the rest of the year?**

 Tim: A whole lot of shows and hoping to find time to get back into the studio in between!
 Really looking forward to my US tour at the end of June.
 Sonar before that also which I’m really looking forward to.
 Then I’m really happy to be going back to Burning Man again this year!
 So will be playing a couple of sets there; not too many, as I prefer to enjoy the experience for what it is, rather than be playing all the time.
 <br><br>